 Whitehat joined them in SOMA shortly thereafter, moving to 754 Mission street, close to the present site of Yerba Buena.
-In 1876, he was living at 874 Folsom street and had a new livery stable down the street at 821 Folsom.
-He called it Daniel McCarty and Son.
+In 1876, he was living at 874 Folsom street and had a new livery stable, called Daniel McCarty and Son, down the street at 821 Folsom.
 Within the next twenty years Whitehat acquired two ranches (not at the same time), one in Wesley and one in Pleasanton.
 Along with this, he purchased some of the best racehorses in the country.
 He estimated later that he spent 400,000 to pasture and maintain them.

 Whitehat was a married man, with wife named Catherine or “Cassie” and five children, sons Joseph, Daniel, and William, and two daughters named Gertrude and Genevieve.
 In the late 19th century, local newspapers routinely documented society and communal events.
 Thus it is a fact, not an anecdote, that on the evening of August 6, 1899, the Creely/McCarty family got together for a party at the house of Mrs. Thomas J. Crowell, Whitehat’s sister, at 769 Hayes street.

 Whitehat’s wife, Mrs. D. McCarty was there with her daughters Gertrude and Genevieve McCarty, who played the piano.
 Anna and Margaret Creely, my great-grandfather’s sisters, were there, too.
-This account—it sounds like they were having a hooley, a party held in a home with guests providing the entertainment—rescues Whitehat from the isolated splendor of family myth, which has him in perpetual motion, always drinking and horse-racing, and driving his brougham at breakneck speeds down Market street.
+This account of a family hooley rescues Whitehat from the isolated splendor of family myth, which has him in perpetual motion, always drinking, horse-racing, and driving his brougham at breakneck speeds down Market street.

 There’s no question that he did these things, sometimes unsuccessfully: in 1901 he crashed his horse and buggy though the window of a tailor’s shop on the corner of Mason and Geary.
 (Editorial note: He blamed it on San Francisco’s newest mode of transportation, the automobile, which endears him to me even more.)
 In reality, he probably woke up at home as often as not, regarded his wife and children, hopefully with fondness, and pondered their joint future.